StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 &nbsp;

-`SqlCommandProvider` is an `ICommandProvider` that uses SQL Server as a backing store.
+`SqlCommandProvider` is an `ICommandProvider` that uses Azure SQL Database or SQL Server as a backing store, providing relational database capabilities while maintaining the same command-based interface.

 #### SqlCommandProvider - Dependency Injection

 The `AddSqlCommandProviders` method takes a `Action<ICommandProviderOptions>` `configureCommandProviders` delegate.
-This delegate will configure any necessary `ICommand Provider` for the application.
+This delegate configures the necessary `ICommandProvider` instances for the application.

-In this example, we configure a command provider for the `IUser` interface and its `User` DTO.

 ```csharp
     public static void Add(